European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

                 setattr(self, prop, value)

 .. note::
-    The concepts of background and gather are explained later
+    The concepts of background and gather are explained later in chapter 2
-    TODO: reviewers, ensure there is a link

 .. __: https://in.xfel.eu/readthedocs/docs/karabo/en/latest/library/states.html